 DEPARTMENT OF JUSTICE

-ADDED ON JANUARY 13, 2025: The Bureau of Justice Administration has issued a funding opportunity to support public safety efforts to reduce deaths and injuries of people living with forms of dementia or developmental disabilities who wander from safe places.
-Nearly $2.5 million is being made available under this funding opportunity with awards of up to $150,000.
-Proposals are due on February 20, 2026.
+ADDED ON JUNE 5, 2026: DOJ has issued a funding opportunity to support the efforts of tribes to prepare to exercise or exercising STCJ over non-Indians who commit covered crimes within the Tribe’s jurisdictional boundaries. $9,000,000 is being made available under this funding opportunity with maximum awards of $1.5 million.
+Proposals are due on August 11, 2026.
 To download the official synopsis, click here.
 To download the entire funding opportunity, click here.

 COMMERCE